jxsvoboda/sycek/README.md

 Spectrum.

 With the `--no-tape` option this last step is skipped and Syc produces a .bin binary and a .map file.
-When invoked with `--no-link`, it produces a .asm file.
+When invoked with `--no-link`, it produces an `.obj.` object file.

+When invoked with `--no-emit`, it produces an `.asm` file.
 (This is supposed to be consumed by a Z80 assembler, such as z80asm from z88dk project.)

 Running `syc` without arguments will print a syntax help.
 You can compile